Since 1985, taking the National Medical Admission Test or NMAT has been a prerequisite for qualifying for any medical

 NMAT has two parts:

-- Part I tests your innate mental ability through questions from four subtests, namely: Verbal, Inductive Reasoning, Quantitative, and Perceptual Acuity.
+- Part I tests your innate mental ability through questions from four subtests: Verbal, Inductive Reasoning, Quantitative, and Perceptual Acuity.

 - Part II consists of questions that will test your knowledge in four special subject areas: Biology, Chemistry, Physics, and Social Sciences.

 In this NMAT reviewer, we’ll help you brush up on each subtest by including the following sections:

 - Review Tips and Tricks – strategies and study hack to make your review more effective.

 - Practice Tests – free sample questions with accompanying answer keys to measure your stocked knowledge and test-taking skills.

-The practice tests in this guide can be used as a diagnostic exam that you can take prior to the review to help you figure out your weakest areas.
+The practice tests in this guide can be used as a diagnostic exam you can take before the review to help you figure out your weakest areas.

 Once done with the review, you can take the NMAT mock exam to further reinforce learning and evaluate your preparedness for each subtest.

 It is our goal to provide students and examinees with the best online NMAT reviewer.
 So if you have feedback or suggestions on how to improve this page, don’t hesitate to leave us a message at [email protected]

 Part I: Mental Ability